Mushroom Town

 There were blue, green, red, pink, yellow and black mushrooms.
 Some of the mushrooms had polka-dots and one, very special mushroom, had stripes.
 The striped mushroom was bigger than all the other mushrooms.
 It was located in the centre of the village.
 It was the home of the king, the queen and their only daughter, Princess Lisa.

-Everybody in Mushroom Town was quite busy keeping their little village looking beautiful.
+Everybody in Mushroom Town were quite busy keeping their little village looking beautiful.
 The little people took pride in their village and they worked peacefully and in harmony with each other.
 The little people grew tiny gardens outside their mushroom houses.
 They grew carrots, green beans and peas.
 These were their favourite foods.

 Once a day, the king selected someone from the village to go from garden to garden and choose the best vegetables.
 These were taken to the royal family.
 On this particular day, it was little Tommy’s turn.